 All the fees for both certifications are the same.
-The application fee, exam fee, and recertification fees are equal for both.
+The application fees, exam fees, and recertification fees are equal for both.
 The application fee is the same for members and non-members of IIBA.
-Members get a price break on the exam fee and recertification fees.
+Members get a price break on the exam fee and recertification fee.

 - Study Preparation

-IIBA recommends preparing well for their certification exams.
-They recommend strategies such as reading the BABOK® Guide a few times, studying in groups and taking practice exams.
+IIBA recommends preparing well for its certification exams.
+It recommends strategies such as reading the BABOK Guide a few times, studying in groups, and taking practice exams.